Australia in World War I

 The force was evacuated from the peninsula in December 1915 and returned to Egypt, where the AIF was expanded.
 In early 1916 it was decided that the infantry divisions would be sent to France, where they took part in many of the major battles fought on the Western Front.
 Most of the light horse units remained in the Middle East until the end of the war, carrying out further operations against the Turks in Egypt and Palestine.
 Small numbers of Australians served in other theatres of war.
 Although the main focus of the Australian military's effort was the ground war, air and naval forces were also committed.
-Squadrons of the Australian Flying Corps served in the Middle East and on the Western Front while elements of the Royal Australian Navy carried out operations in the Atlantic, North Sea, Adriatic and Black Sea, as well as the Pacific and Indian Oceans.
+Squadrons of the Australian Flying Corps served in the Middle East and on the Western Front, and elements of the Royal Australian Navy carried out operations in the Atlantic, North Sea, Adriatic and Black Sea, as well as the Pacific and Indian Oceans.

 By the end of the war, Australians were far more circumspect.
 The nation's involvement cost more than 60,000 Australian lives and many more were left unable to work as a result of their injuries.
 The impact of the war was felt in many other areas as well.
 Financially it was very costly.
 The effect on the social and political landscape was considerable and threatened to cause serious divides in the nation's social fabric.
 Conscription was possibly the most contentious issue and ultimately, despite having conscription for home service, Australia was one of only three combatants not to use conscripts in the fighting.
-Nevertheless, for many Australians the nation's involvement in World War I and the Gallipoli campaign was seen as a symbol of its emergence as an international actor, while many of the notions of the Australian character and nationhood that exist today have their origins in the war, and Anzac Day is commemorated as a national holiday.
+For many Australians the nation's involvement in World War I and the Gallipoli campaign was seen as a symbol of its emergence as an international actor; many of the notions of the Australian character and nationhood that exist today have their origins in the war, and Anzac Day is commemorated as a national holiday.